 Scaling is the term used for the removal of plaque and calculus (tartar) above the gumline.
 Effective scaling can be achieved both manually and ultrasonically.

 While you are likely familiar with the popular "sickle" style of manual scaler, there are actually many variations, each designed use at specific angles and intensities.
-Our hygienists are trained in the use of all of the applicable variations, which means they are always using the right tool for the job.
+Our oral care assistants are trained in the use of all of the applicable variations, which means they always use the right tool for the job.

 Step 2b: Ultrasonic Scaling